Q: Do film applicants have to apply to both the College of Motion Picture Arts and Florida State University?

 - Creative writing sample composed of a narrative short story, poem, script, or play.
 Writing samples should be in standard 12pt. font, single-spaced, and not exceed 3 pages.

-Q: Can I use copyrighted material in the video I submit for my Creative Submission?
+Q: Can I use copyrighted material in the video I submit for my Creative Portfolio?

 Q: I worked on a film with someone else.
-Can I submit this film as part of my Creative Submission?
+Can I submit this film as part of my Creative Portfolio?

 Q: Who should I ask to write a letter of recommendation for me?